adameus03/DES/README.md

 # DES
-This is a C++ program to perform DES encryption
+This is a C++ source code of a program to perform DES encryption